FocDepthFormer: Transformer with latent LSTM for Depth Estimation from Focal Stack: Experiments

-\textbf{Runtime.} \dg{We evaluate the runtime of the proposed method and baseline methods by running them on the focal stacks from DDFF 12-Scene.
-Our FocDepthFormer takes 15ms to sequentially process a stack with 10 images and 2ms on average per image.
-With the same setting, DDFFNet \cite{hazirbas2018deep} takes 200ms for each stack, and DFVNet \cite{yang2022deep} with 20-30ms.
-More model complexity and computation analysis of our model and baseline models can be found in the supplementary part.}
+\textbf{Runtime.} We evaluated the runtime of the proposed method and baseline approaches by executing them on focal stacks from DDFF 12-Scene.
+Our FocDepthFormer processes a stack of 10 images sequentially in 15ms, averaging 2ms per image.
+In comparison, DDFFNet \cite{hazirbas2018deep} requires 200ms per stack under the same conditions, and DFVNet \cite{yang2022deep} performs in the range of 20-30ms.